denisebitca/docker-chyrp-lite/README.md

 [Chyrp Lite](https://github.com/xenocrat/chyrp-lite) is a MIT licensed blogging software written in PHP.

-This repository, made for the Miaoute server structure, can be slightly modified to work elsewhere.

-Replace all mentions of mounting on directory /srv with your own structure inside docker-compose.yaml.

-Chyrp Lite is exposed by default to port 9050 on the host.
-You can visit it on ``localhost:9050``.
+Chyrp Lite is exposed by default to port 9000 on the host.
+You can visit it on ``127.0.0.1:9000``.

 ## Build